 Building companies takes a lot of time, effort and cash.
-While there's no silver bullet for creating a successful business, there are some foundational learnings that early stage founders can adopt to grow their companies and avoid common pitfalls.
-Cicada GrowLab is partnering with evokeAG. to launch the Grassroots Series so that founders can learn how to build agrifood tech businesses that will shape our future agrifood system.
+While there’s no silver bullet for creating a successful business, there are some foundational learnings that early stage founders can adopt to grow their companies and avoid common pitfalls.
+Cicada GrowLab has partnered with evokeAG. to deliver the Grassroots Series so that founders can learn how to build agrifood tech businesses that will shape our future agrifood system.

-Each week, we’ll feature a specific theme covering a foundational building block of agrifood tech entrepreneurship.
+We have featured a specific theme covering a foundational building block of agrifood tech entrepreneurship in various videos.
 Founders will find out what they need to launch a successful venture, gain exposure to industry experts and hear from like-minded founders who share a similar vision of changing the world.
 All the while, learning tactical skills and perspectives that will help gain an edge.

 Alongside the sessions, Cicada GrowLab are running mentor office hours — drop-in virtual sessions to connect founders directly with a valuable network of industry experts and investors.
-Learn from folks who have ‘been there, done that’ and who will give founders unique perspectives and insights that aren't able to be found elsewhere.
-Mentor office hours are now open, scroll to the bottom of this page to apply.
+Learn from folks who have ‘been there, done that’ and who will give founders unique perspectives and insights that aren’t able to be found elsewhere.
+Mentor office hours are now closed.

 Cicada GrowLab mentor hours